tonybourke/Project-NERD/containerlab/README.md

-# The Automation Toolkit
+# NERD Box: Network Automation with Ansible and containerlab

-This toolkit should provide an environment to explore network automation.
+This toolkit should provide an environment to explore network automation with containerlab, VS Code (as a web app), and Ansible (and/or Python).
 One of the challenges for a lot of networking people is setting up such an environment.
 There's lots of instructions around, but I've yet to see a single set of instructions for building all of these pieces together.
 I think that creates a lot of friction for the many networking people who aren't as used to tools of the system administrator trade (Linux, Linux CLI, etc.)

+This toolkit includes the following:

 * Linux VM (AlmaLinux in this case)
 * Coder (VS Code running as a web application)
 * Containerlab (with Arista cEOS-Lab)
-* Ansible
+* Ansible (free, open source version)

+This is either all free (Ansible, Linux VM) or free in lab form (Arista cEOS-Lab).
+Nothing requires a paid license.

-While this system wasn't designed to be a production system, you can of course use it as a guide for making a prodution automation platform.
+While this system wasn't designed to be a production system, you can of course use it as a starting point for making a prodution automation platform.

 ## Installing Linux